 Multiple Dental Sedation

 How to Handle Common Dental Emergencies

-The first step you should always take if you experience a dental emergency is to call our office.
+The first step you should always take if you experience a dental emergency is to call our dental office.
 We’ll schedule an appointment for you as soon as possible and provide you with directions to help minimize the threat of sustaining additional damage until you arrive.
-Below, we’ve also included some basic tips for the most common dental emergencies to follow to make sure that you reach our office safely and experience less discomfort.
+Below, we’ve also included some basic tips for the most common dental emergencies to follow to make sure that you reach our dental office safely and experience less discomfort.

 Toothaches are common signs of infections hidden deep below the surface of your teeth.
 To help ease the pain, you’ll require treatment.
-Until you reach our office, you can place a cold compress on the affected area and take an over-the-counter pain medication, such as ibuprofen.
+Until you reach our dental office, you can place a cold compress on the affected area and take an over-the-counter pain medication, such as ibuprofen.

 Even if the damage is minimal, it’s important to fix the tooth to prevent more serious issues from arising down the road.
 Retrieve the broken-off piece of your tooth from the floor and store it in a sealable container.
 You can place a piece of orthodontic wax or sugar-free gum over any sharp area created by the damage.

-Time is of the essence, so try to reach our office within an hour of the accident.
+Time is of the essence, so try to reach our dental office within an hour of the accident.
 Retrieve your tooth, being sure to only handle it by the biting surface.
 Rinse it under a cool stream of water and store it in a container of milk or salt water.
 You can place gauze on the area if it’s bleeding.

 If you’re able to find your restoration, pick it up and clean it off.
 You can temporarily place it back on your tooth using a dab of denture adhesive or a piece of sugar-free gum.
 It’s important to get the crown or filling replaced in a timely manner to prevent infection.